-The Tiger mosquito, (moustique tigre) normally native to Southeast Asia, has arrived in North Catalonia, and could be migrating north as winters become warmer and wetter, so Britains beware!
+The Tiger mosquito, (moustique tigre) normally native to Southeast Asia, arrived in North Catalonia several years ago, and could even be migrating north as winters become warmer and wetter, so Britains beware!
 It might be possible for them to survive the cold winters by settling in water pipes, vases and even greenhouses.

 To avoid being stung, you could surround yourself with flatworms, swimming beetles and spiders, which are their natural enemies!
-Not the choice for most P-O dwellers!
+Not the choice for most P-O dwellers however!
 An easier option is to avoid leaving pots of stagnant water or old tyres lying around as these are fave reproduction sites.

-The mosquito (meaning “little fly” in Spanish) has been around for more than 30 million years, giving it plenty of time to hone its “biting” skills to a fine point (if you’ll pardon the pun!!)
+The mosquito (meaning ‘little fly’ in Spanish) has been around for more than 30 million years, giving it plenty of time to hone its ‘biting’ skills to a fine point.)

 Only the female mosquito bites.
 She is attracted by heat (infra- red light), light, perspiration, body odour, lactic acid and carbon dioxide.
 When she lands on your skin, she sticks in her “proboscis” (from Greek pro “before” and boskein “to feed”), a very sharp, thin, organ which you will often not even feel.
 Her saliva contains proteins (anticoagulants) which prevent your blood from clotting.